 Drag Queen/King A person who performs masculine or feminine gender theatrically.
 While some drag queens and kings also are transgender, the terms are not used interchangeably.

-Dyke A slur historically used against queer womxn, particularly masculine-of-center womxn, which now is reclaimed by some to affirm their identities.
+Dyke Historically used as a slur against queer womxn, particularly masculine-of-center womxn, it is now also reclaimed as an affirming identifier by some queer womxn.

 Fag A slur historically used against queer men, which now is reclaimed by some to affirm their identities.